KCTV: News operation

-From 1979 to 1994, the team of Wendall Anschutz and Anne Peterson—who both served as the main anchors of KCTV's weekday evening newscasts—led the station's newscasts to first place among the Kansas City market's three main local television news outlets of the time period.
+In 1979, KCMO-TV paired Wendall Anschutz, already a 13-year veteran of the channel 5 news staff at that time, with 23-year-old Anne Peterson to anchor the station's evening newscast.
 The pairing endured in some form through 2001, making it the longest-lasting in Kansas City television.
 In 1981, channel 5 had the first 10 p.m. newscast in the market to reach a 40 share—40 percent of homes watching TV at that time.
 However, the station spent most of the 1980s and early 1990s in a competitive battle with KMBC-TV and WDAF-TV for news viewers.
 It was also the first television station in the United States to begin closed captioning of its local newscasts in 1982—years ahead of Boston's WCVB-TV, which claimed to be the first to do so in 1986.

 By the early 1990s, KMBC-TV had taken a clear first place in the market, particularly among more desirable younger viewers.
-As part of a major overhaul of the station's news programming, in 1993, longtime sportscaster Don Fortune and reporter Marty Lanus were both let go.
+As part of a major overhaul of the station's news programming, in 1993, longtime sportscaster Don Fortune and reporter Marty Lanus were let go.
 At that time, the station also launched weekend morning newscasts, becoming the second Kansas City outlet to do so behind WDAF-TV and complementing the launch of weekday morning news a year earlier.
-However, ratings continued to slide to lows not seen since the early 1980s.
-Though figures improved to the point where channel 5 narrowly edged out channel 9 in 1996, but its ratings slid back in most time periods during 1998.
+However, ratings continued to slide to their lowest numbers since 1985.
+Though figures improved to the point where channel 5 narrowly edged out channel 9 in 1996, KCTV ceded most of that ground in most time periods during 1998.